GULibrarySandbox/data-vis-basics/content/5-voyant.md

 Once uploaded the text is shown in an analysis and visualisation screen.

 The standard visualisations show the following in separate windows:
-- Cirrus: a word cloud showing the most frequent terms in the corpus (top left window)
+- [Cirrus](https://voyant-tools.org/docs/#!/guide/cirrus): a word cloud showing the most frequent terms in the corpus (top left window)
-- Reader: a corpus reader that fetches segments of text as you scroll (center window)
+- [Reader](https://voyant-tools.org/docs/#!/guide/reader): a corpus reader that fetches segments of text as you scroll (center window)
-- Trends: a distribution graph showing terms across the corpus (or terms within a document) (top right window)
+- [Trends](https://voyant-tools.org/docs/#!/guide/trends): visualization that represents the frequencies of terms across documents in a corpus or across segments in a document.(top right window)
-- Summary: a tool that provides a simple, quantitative summary of the corpus (bottom left window)
+- [Summary](https://voyant-tools.org/docs/#!/guide/summary): a tool that provides a simple, quantitative summary of the corpus (bottom left window)
-- Contexts: a concordance that shows each occurrence of a keyword with a bit of surrounding context (bottom right window)
+- [Contexts](https://voyant-tools.org/docs/#!/guide/contexts): a concordance that shows each occurrence of a keyword with a bit of surrounding context (bottom right window)

 {% capture text %}
 - To explore individual terms, click on a term in the reader and see counts and usage of the term in the Contexts box.